openshift/training/docs/02-install.md

 https://console-openshift-console.apps.demo1.openshift4-beta-abcorp.com

+### Note
-Note that the username is always `kubeadmin` and the password is also in the output from the installer.
+The username is always `kubeadmin` and the password is also in the output from the installer.
 At the time of this writing, `kubeadmin` is the only user and it is not possible to create additional users or integrate with an identity store.

+### Note
+When visiting the web console you will receive a certificate error in your browser.
+This is because the installation uses a self-signed certificate.
+You will need to accept it in order to continue.

 # Problems?
 As of the time of this writing, if you encounter failures, you will need to